MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

 - [Spans up to two pages](#extract-a-table-that-spans-up-to-two-pages)
 - [Spans more than two pages](#extract-a-table-that-spans-more-than-two-pages)

+You can also [specify specific fields for your table pages](#extract-fields-for-specific-pages), such as headers.

 ## Extract a table from an invoice

-If the invoice you are looking to process is an English invoice from the United States, the invoice processing prebuilt model can extract line items than span multiple pages without to need to train a model.
+If the invoice you are looking to process is an English invoice from the United States, the invoice processing prebuilt model can extract line items, and then span multiple pages without to need to train a model.

 For instructions, go to [Invoice processing prebuilt model](prebuilt-invoice-processing.md).

 ## Extract a table that spans up to two pages

-With the multipage table experimental feature, you can train a form processing model to extract data from tables than span up to two pages.
+With the multipage table experimental feature, you can train a form processing model to extract data from tables then span up to two pages.

 1. [Create a new form processing model](create-form-processing-model.md).